Man dies after becoming trapped in machinery at ANZCO food plant in South Taranaki

-A man had died after becoming trapped in machinery at a food proccessing plant in South Taranaki.
+A man had died after becoming trapped in machinery at a food processing plant in South Taranaki.

 A central fire communications spokesman confirmed they were called to ANZCO Foods London St, in Eltham, just after 6.30am.